-Before you start into the well-deserved weekend, here are the latest WP news: Now that the release date of WordPress 5.0 is known, there is of course hardly any other topic.
-The first WordPress 5.0 beta is already available for testing, there is a new defaultTheme and more and more Plugin- and Theme- vendors release new Gutenberg -features.
+Before you start your well-deserved weekend, here are the latest WP news: Now that the release date of WordPress 5.0 is known, there is of course hardly any other topic.
+The first WordPress 5.0 beta is already available for testing, there is a new defaulttheme and more and more plugin- and theme- manufacturers are releasing new Gutenberg -features.
 To make sure that you are also well prepared for WordPress 5.0, we have our brand new Gutenberg e-book with us today.

-Last weekend we were at WordCamp Cologne with four colleagues, which was organized in a record time of just under two months.
+Last weekend we were at WordCamp Cologne with four colleagues, which was organised in a record time of just under two months.
 We really enjoyed seeing so many familiar faces and making new contacts at the same time.
-The location was great again and the atmosphere was as exuberant as usual.
-We especially liked the BarCamp format again, where every participant gets a chance to give a talk on the spot.In his recap, Johannes tells you why the last-minute organization ultimately had some advantages.
+The location was once again great and the atmosphere was as exuberant as usual.
+We especially liked the BarCamp format again, where every participant gets the chance to give a presentation on site.
+Johannes reveals in his recap why the last-minute organization ultimately had some advantages.

-The first WordPress 5.0 beta version was released on Wednesday.
-The 5.0 core team is happy about every tester, so that the planned release date of November 19th can be realized.
-Besides the merge of the Gutenberg editor, WordPress 5.0 also brings the new Theme 'Twenty Nineteen', which is of course fully compatible with Gutenberg .
+On Wednesday the first WordPress 5.0 Beta version was released.
+The 5.0 core team is happy about every tester, so that the planned release date of November 19 can be realized.
+Besides the merge of the Gutenberg editor, WordPress 5.0 also brings the new theme 'Twenty Nineteen', which is of course fully compatible with Gutenberg .

 ACF Blocks for Gutenberg

-Marketing agency 'Kick Point' explains in Moz Whiteboard Friday how to build an easy-to-understand reporting dashboard for your clients with Google Data Studio: "What we've tried to do in this dashboard is really boil it down to the absolute basics, one thing you can look at, see a couple of data points, know whether things are good or things are bad."
+Marketing agency 'Kick Point' explains in Moz Whiteboard Friday how to build an easy-to-understand reporting tool for your customers with Google Data Studio: "What we've tried to do in this dashboard is really boil it down to the absolute basics, one thing you can look at, see a couple of data points, know whether things are good or things are bad."

-For the fourth year in a row we have won the HOSTtest-election for the "CMS-host of the year" we reached the second place.
+For the fourth year in a row we have reached the second place at the HOSTtest election for the "CMS-host of the year".
 Thank you for voting so diligently for us!
-Let's see if we can make it to first place together next year! ?
+Let's see if we can make it to the first place together next year! ?

-With the WordPress-Plugin WP First Letter Avatar, the first letter of the entered name is displayed instead of the Gravatar photo in comments.
-To use the Plugin in a privacy compliant way, make sure that the 'Use Gravatar' option is not selected in the settings.
-Thanks to Theme Coder for the tip!
+With the WordPress-plugin WP First Letter Avatar the first letter of the entered name is displayed instead of the Gravatar photo.
+To use the plugin in a privacy compliant way, make sure that the 'Use Gravatar' option is not selected in the settings.
+Thanks to theme Coder for the tip!